MaayanLab/clustergrammer-docs/docs/biology_specific_features.rst

 Biology-Specific Features
 -------------------------
-Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data (e.g. a matrix).
-Clustergrammer has several biology-specific features that facilitate the analysis of gene-level biological data, such as: gene-expression data, proteomics-data, etc. To take advantage of these features, row names must be genes.
-See the `CCLE Explorer`_ for examples of gene-expression data.
+Clustergrammer was developed to visualize high-dimensional biological data (e.g. genome-wide expression data), but it can also generally be applied to any high-dimensional data.
+Clustergrammer has several biology-specific features that facilitate the analysis of gene-level biological data, such as: gene-expression data, proteomics-data, etc. To take advantage of these features, row names must be official gene names.
+See the `CCLE Explorer`_ for examples of visualizing gene-expression data.
 These optional biology-specific features are available in the :ref:`clustergrammer_web` as well as the :ref:`clustergrammer_widget` and will automatically activate if the row-names are genes.

 .. _hzome_gene_info:

 Mouseover Gene Name and Description
 ===================================
 The human genome consists of over 20,000 genes and modern high-throughput measurements are capable of making measurements across the entire genome (e.g. genome-wide expression studies).
 Human genes have official gene symbols (e.g. *EGFR*) that are frequently used to label genes in these datasets.
-Since no biologist can be knowledgeable about every gene in the genome a common and repetitive task for biologists is looking up the names and descriptions of genes in a dataset or visualization.
+Since no biologist can be knowledgeable about every gene in the genome a common and repetitive task is looking up the names and descriptions of genes in a dataset or visualization.
 To streamline this activity, Clustergrammer automatically displays the full name and description of a gene (provided by data aggregated through the `Harmonizome`_) as a tooltip when a user mouses over a gene label (see screenshot below).
 This simple feature speeds up analysis of large gene-level datasets.

 .. figure:: _static/gene_info.png
   :width: 700px